rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

  - rollup@function@module-side-effects@external-false: supports setting module side effects to false for external modules
  - rollup@function@logging@handle-logs-in-plugins: allows plugins to read and filter logs
  - rollup@function@logging@promote-log-to-error: allows turning logs into errors
+ - rollup@hooks@Throws when using the "file"" option for multiple chunks

 ### The error/warning not implement
+ - rollup@hooks@Throws when using the "sourcemapFile" option for multiple chunks
  - rollup@function@transform-without-sourcemap-render-chunk: preserves sourcemap chains when transforming
  - rollup@function@non-function-hook-async: throws when providing a value for an async function hook
  - rollup@function@non-function-hook-sync: throws when providing a value for a sync function hook